Fast Forward Your Business with Inventory Management Best Practices

 This enables teamwork, and handover between employees and acts as a single repository of data in your company.
 The McKinsey Global Institute found that the use of “social technologies” — communication and collaboration between employees — improved productivity by 20-25%.

 It’s a common saying that one size doesn’t fit all.
 It goes to say that one price list doesn’t fit everyone either!
 In the past, handling multiple price lists for different customers during seasons in a year was a nightmare.

-Personalisation and customization are great to build customer loyalty and goodwill but you need to have a strict system in place so that prices are not inadvertently leaked out to other customers or even competitors.
+Personalization and customization are great to build customer loyalty and goodwill but you need to have a strict system in place so that prices are not inadvertently leaked out to other customers or even competitors.

 EMERGE App lets you assign tiered pricing and custom price lists to your customers.
-Create seasonal price lists for Spring, Summer, Fall, and Winter and maximise your sales reach every opportunity.
+Create seasonal price lists for Spring, Summer, Fall, and Winter and maximize your sales reach every opportunity.
 Or perhaps you have a few regular, loyal customers on board?
 Create price lists with discounts just for them.

 7. Bring Your Raw Materials On Board

 Are you dealing with products that require a little assembly before they get added to your final inventory?
 Jewellery and furniture immediately come to mind.